survivejs/webpack-book/manuscript/13_Conclusion.md

 ## Development Checklist

 * To get most out of webpack during development, use [webpack-dev-server](https://www.npmjs.com/package/webpack-dev-server) (WDS).
 You can also find middlewares which you can attach to your Node server during development.
 The *Automatic Browser Refresh* chapter covers WDS in greater detail.
 * Webpack implements **Hot Module Replacement** (HMR).
 It allows you to replace modules without forcing a browser refresh while your application is running.
 The *Hot Module Replacement* appendix covers the topic in detail.
-If you are using React, read the *Hot Module Replacement with React* appendix.

 ## Production Checklist